funky-monkey/Swift-Notes-and-Gotchas/Array.md

 | `var collection = [Int](count: 3 repeatedValue: 42)`  | Creates an array with 3 times 42 in it  |

 ###Mutability / Immutability
-By using `var` or `let` you make it mutable and immutable respectivly.
+By using `var` or `let` you make it mutable and immutable respectively.
 You can still do stuff like:

 `let letters = ["A", "B", "C"]` Creates a immutable array